HaxeFoundation/haxe-evolution/proposals/0000-Code-blocks.md

 - Using an user macro with a metadata: `@:codeblock("jsx") var jsx = '...'; `
 - Using an user macro with a function: `var jsx = jsx('...');` `jsx()` being a macro

-While these options are known to work I feel that they aren't as recognizable for the user as the proposed pattern.
-They won't help the IDE with highlighting because the compiler won't be able to offer any help being these alternatives user made and not part of the language.
+But, as explained in the Motivation point, the compiler wouldn't be aware of what that string is representing and wouldn't be able to offer information to other tools.
 The proposed pattern also avoids the need to escape `"` or `'` if the user wants to use it inside the string.

 There are other alternatives that use different opening and closing tokens.
 I chose ` ``` ` because I feel it would be easy for the parser to parse them and, because it's only found on Markdown, it will lower the chance to create issues if the closing token is present before the block ends.